petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/importing-knowledge-base-articles.md

 ## Preparing Markdown Files for Import

-Knowledge Base supports a Markdown dialect known as [Multi-Markdown](https://fletcherpenney.net/multimarkdown).
-This dialect extends basic Markdown with features like table formatting, image captions, and footnotes.
+Knowledge Base supports the [Multi-Markdown](https://fletcherpenney.net/multimarkdown) dialect, which extends basic Markdown with features like table formatting, image captions, and footnotes.
 As a language, Markdown is readable, intuitive, and versatile.
-Using services like GitHub, you and others can easily review and collaborate on documentation.
+Using services like GitHub, you and others can review and collaborate on documentation.

 ### File Requirements